 The three asanas (poses) illustrated below are especially important for mastering balance and stability.
 Use the following yoga action in each of the poses.

-Action: Begin in Tadasana and shift your weight forward onto your toe mounds, then backward onto the balls of your heels.
+Action: Begin in Tadasana and shift your weight forward onto your toe mounds, then back onto the balls of your heels.
 Rock back and forth between your toe mounds and heels until you are able to equalize your weight into the front and back of the foot.

 For more advanced yogis, in addition to the above action, balance the weight of the inner and outer edges of your feet.